Diogo-Paulico/FCT-VPN/README.md

 7. [Known issues](#known-issues)

 ## Compatibility
+ * Tested and working on Lubuntu 20.04 (64 bits) with Firefox 77 installed
  * Tested and working on Ubuntu 16.04 LTS (32 & 64 bits) with Firefox 45 installed
  * Tested and working on Ubuntu 18.04 LTS (64 bits) with Firefox 72 installed
  * Tested and working on Ubuntu 19.10 (64 bits) with Firefox 73 installed